News and Events

 Take a trip back in time to Medieval Europe with a series of modernized mystery plays directed by performer, author and director Giovanni Ortega.
 Mystery plays, a form of performance that reached its height in the 15th century, are short but spectacle-filled plays about a variety of religious topics.
 With titles such as Creation, Temptation, Noah, and Second Shepherd’s Play, these chaste yet bawdy, witty yet moving plays promise to inspire and amuse.

-Pomona College’s Sontag Greek Theatre will be alive with Shakespearean productions this summer thanks to a new partnership with a local theatre company.
+Pomona College’s Sontag Greek Theatre will be alive with Shakespearean productions this summer thanks to a new affilliation with a local theatre company.

-The Pomona College Theatre Department is partnering with Ophelia’s Jump, a Claremont-based professional theatre company, to produce four plays, beginning in May and running deep into summer.
+Ophelia’s Jump, a Claremont-based theatre company, with the support of the Department of Theatre and Dance, will produce four plays, beginning in May and running into September.